ph101pp/jquery-slides/readme.markdown

-#jQuery greenishSlides plugin
+#jQuery Slides plugin

-This is a pretty flexible and highly customizable slideshow/accordion plugin for jQuery.
+A pretty flexible and highly customizable slideshow/accordion plugin for jQuery.

 This plugin is inspired by the [jQuery UI Accordion](http://jqueryui.com/demos/accordion/) and [Kwicks for Mootools](http://davidwalsh.name/mootools-kwicks) / [Kwicks for jQuery](http://www.jeremymartin.name/projects.php?project=kwicks).